Museum of Polish Arms

 The Museum of Polish Arms (Muzeum Oręża Polskiego) is a museum in Kołobrzeg, Poland.
 Its main feature is a collection of militaria related to the military of Poland from the early Middle Ages to the present.
 In addition to its military collection, the museum also has a department focusing on the history of the city of Kołobrzeg.

-Notable elements of the museum collection include vehicles like the S600 Sokół motorcycle, several tanks and planes (such as the PZL TS-8 Bies and a Sukhoi Su-22), and Ilyushin Il-28) and the ORP Fala museum ship.
+Notable elements of the museum collection include vehicles like the S600 Sokół motorcycle, several tanks and planes (such as the PZL TS-8 Bies, a Sukhoi Su-22, and a Ilyushin Il-28) and the ORP Fala museum ship.